Aaron98990/ways-of-the-game/misconduct.md

 > - entering, re-entering or (for players only - deliberately leaving) the field of play without the referee’s permission

 This is the rarest caution.
+Really, if the ball in in play and a player (not sub) offends, just manage it with a free kick instead a caution.

-A player deliberately leaving the field of play is cautioned only if this was done to cause confusion or gain a tactical advantage.
+A player deliberately leaving the field of play or staying outside it longer than necessary is cautioned only if this was done to cause confusion or gain a tactical advantage.
 Please note the exceptions for deliberately leaving the field of play.
 In all the bulleted cases below, permission is not needed to re-enter.
 - "A player who crosses a boundary line as part of a playing movement does not commit an offense."
 Law 3.8 ([This is okay.](https://youtu.be/tuDiylkXHLo))
 - "An attacking player may step or stay off the field of play not to be involved in active play [for offside]."
 Law 11.4
 - "Leaving the field of play to celebrate a goal is not a cautionable offense but players should return as soon as possible."
 Law 12.3